-FANG started working on the #StopSpectra campaign three years ago to resist Spectra Energy’s Northeast expansion plans.
+FANG started working on the #StopSpectra campaign in 2014 to resist Spectra Energy’s Northeast expansion plans.
 Spectra has proposed three projects for the Northeast which would then connect to LNG export terminals in Canada.
 The costs of these projects would be $17-20 billion.

 Two of the pipeline projects would require the expansion of the compressor station in Burrillville, Rhode Island.
 FANG has been organizing on the ground with Burrillville residents, along with groups from across in RI, CT, MA, and NY who are utilizing an array of nonviolent tactics to stop these expansion plans.

 Spectra Energy was recently purchased by Enbridge, one of Canada’s largest midstream (pipeline and processing) companies.
-While the "AIM" expansion is almost complete despite massive resistance, Spectra's upcoming expansions, Atlantic Bridge and Access Northeast, will face even greater opposition from local communities and organizers.
+While the "AIM" expansion was completed despite massive resistance, Spectra's $3 billion Access Northeast project, the largest of the three proposed expansions was cancelled in June 2017.

 Campaign Highlights and Media Hits